yraj1457/SRE_GITEA/readme.md

 This SRE task sets up a self-hosted environment using Docker to deploy:

+- Terraform manages the entire infrastructure on an EC2
 - Gitea for Git repository management
 - Grafana for monitoring and visualization
 - Authelia for Single Sign-On (SSO) authentication